A Guide to Shaving Your Head with Acne

 Does Shaving with an Electric Shaver Cause Acne?

 Generally, shaving with an electric razor causes less skin irritation and acne, especially if you have blades designed for sensitive skin.
-Ensure you don't use dull or dirty blades, which can cause breakouts.
+Make sure you don't use dull or dirty blades, which can cause breakouts.

 How to Prevent Acne After Shaving with an Electric Razor?